Hansimov/csapp/_labs/02 bomb lab/README-bomblab.txt

 * Information and error messages from the servers are appended to the "status log" in bomblab/log-status.txt.
-Servers run quietly, so they can be started from initrc scripts at boot time.
+Servers run quietly, so they can be started from init.rc scripts at boot time.

 * See src/README for more information about the anatomy of bombs and how they are constructed.
 You don't need to understand any of this to